 In 2020, an energy upgrade project replaced the heating and cooling plant for the Mendel Center.
-However, building-wide end of life mechanical systems components at the Mendel Center will need to be addressed to support both the continued growth in Visual and Performing Arts programs and the community programming the Mendel Center is known for.
+Building-wide, end of life mechanical systems components at the Mendel Center are being addressed to support both the continued growth in Visual and Performing Arts programs and the community programming in Phase I of the HVAC & Interiors Upgrade project.
+Future Phase II is planned to address the remainder of the major mechanical system equipment.

 The changes to the Benton Harbor Campus have required the College to address the new pedestrian and vehicular patterns associated with the larger campus environment.
-In conjunction with the improvements made at our Benton Harbor Campus over the several years, we expect increased campus activity to drive facility and infrastructure expansion improvements of our College as we emerge from the COVID-19 pandemic.
+In conjunction with the improvements made at our Benton Harbor Campus over the several years, we expect increased campus activity to drive facility and infrastructure expansion improvements of the College.
 The College developed a wayfinding master plan to improve movement between facilities for students, guests, and employees.
 New exterior signage has completed the first two phases which included our main entrance marquee upgrade and wayfinding signage at each entry point, as well as navigational signage on the interior of the campus.
 The new interior building signage standard laid the groundwork for the resigning of all Main Building spaces with new ADA compliant signage as a part of the Main Building (Napier Academic Building) Renovation and Upgrade project.
-The interior wayfinding sign system was upgraded in the Main building in 2022.
-Future interior wayfinding improvements are being considered for Todd Center and Mendel Center.
+The interior wayfinding sign system was upgraded in the Main building in 2022 and in Todd Center in 2024.
+Future interior wayfinding improvements are being planned for Mendel Center.

-The western portion of the Benton Harbor campus needs to be upgraded in the next five years to provide modern, sustainable and functional sports facilities that allow for the successful growth of athletic programs at the College.
-The West Campus Master Plan project proposes a vision to better connect athletics and recreation to student life, which will improve the overall student experience on campus.
-A new field house is envisioned to help provide adequate and accessible game and spectator experiences, modern fitness center, space for expansion of student recreation, and opportunities for community athletic use.
+Currently the western portion of the Benton Harbor campus is being upgraded to provide modern, sustainable and functional sports facilities that allow for the successful growth of athletic programs at the College.
+The West Campus Master Plan project proposed a vision to better connect athletics and recreation to student life, which will improve the overall student experience on campus.
+As a next priority, a new field house is envisioned to help provide adequate and accessible game and spectator experiences, modern fitness center, space for expansion of student recreation, and opportunities for community athletic use.

 An additional residence hall is a long-term vision to create diverse and inclusive living/learning communities.
-However, as a first step, renovation to the existing Beckwith Hall residence building is planned for 2024 to increase the density of a select number of existing suites.
+As a first step, renovation to the existing Beckwith Hall residence building in 2024 increased the density of three existing suites from 4-person suites to 6-person suites.
 The goal is to provide quality housing at a lower price point and to test the concepts prior to further investment.

 South Haven campus has some renewal projects required, but the core infrastructure continues to support the programmatic needs for the next five years.
-The new Physical Therapy Assistant program is driving renovation of several classrooms to provide new lab space.
+Currently, the new Physical Therapy Assistant program is driving renovation of several classrooms to provide new lab space.